e-Spirit/javascript-content-api-library/README.md

 Returns the project properties of the given language.

-Expects an object parameter with the language abbreviation property
+Expects a parameter object with the locale.

 ATTENTION: Works only with CaaSConnect module version 3 onwards.